Державний архів Херсонської області

-The fund of the Kherson (Novorussian) Government drawing office is of great scholarly interest for the study of the history of colonization of Southern Ukraine.
-The fund also contains copies of orders of the emperors, the Senate, and the Novorussian Government secretariat; warrants for the granting and division of land to the dignitaries Bezborodko, Kochubei, Trubetsky, Bagration, and Hannibal, and to landowners, foreign colonists, and former Zaporizhzhian Cossacks (1756-1886); documents concerning the lands of the Crimean peninsula (1798—1804), the foundation of the cities of Hryhoropillia (1792), Balta (1797-1798), Yelisavethrad (1752), fund the settlements of Kherson hubernia (1777-1860), the first book about boundaries of Kherson (1782) whit is unique drawing (1796), information about the construction of the monument to the English philanthropist John Howard in Kherson (1822-1828); autographs of the governor-general of Novorussian duke de Richelieu (1815).
+The fund of the Kherson (Novorussia) Guberniya drawing office is of great scholarly interest for the study of the history of colonization of Southern Ukraine.
+The fund also contains copies of orders of the emperors, the Senate, and the Novorussian Guberniya secretariat; warrants for the granting and division of land to the dignitaries Bezborodko, Kochubei, Trubetsky, Bagration, and Hannibal, and to landowners, foreign colonists, and former Zaporizhzhian Cossacks (1756-1886); documents concerning the lands of the Crimean peninsula (1798—1804), the foundation of the cities of Hryhoropillia (1792), Balta (1797-1798), Yelisavethrad (1752), fund of the settlements of Kherson guberniya (1777-1860), the first book about boundaries of Kherson (1782), information about the construction of the monument to the English philanthropist John Howard in Kherson (1822-1828); autographs of the governor-general of Novorussia duke de Richelieu (1815).

-Financial institutions are represented in the fund of Kherson government chamber, where decrees, resolutions, orders concerning the conduction of the population census, the revision of state property; of the Kherson hubernia, and auditorial registers of the state, monastic, peasants, serfs, craftsmen, merchants, colonists, and townsfolk are preserved.
+Financial institutions are represented in the fund of Kherson guberniya chamber, where decrees, resolutions, orders concerning the conduction of the population census, the revision of state property; of the Kherson guberniya, and auditorial registers of the state, monastic, peasants, serfs, craftsmen, merchants, colonists, and townsfolk are preserved.
 The greater portion of the documents of the Oblast state archives is comprised of documents of the modern era (1917-2004).
-Of special note among the documents of the Ukrainian Revolutionary Period (1917-1920) is the fund of Kherson hubernia executive Committee of working class, village and soldier deputies, which contains information about the support of an autonomous Ukraine and the recognition of the Kherson hubernia as an integral part of the Ukrainian People's Republic.
+Of special note among the documents of the Ukrainian Revolutionary Period (1917-1920) is the fund of Kherson guberniya executive Committee of working class, village and soldier deputies, which contains information about the support of an autonomous Ukraine and the recognition of the Kherson guberniya as an integral part of the Ukrainian People's Republic.

 The funds of the committees of poor peasants reveal the carrying out of compulsory collectivization and its consequences, and the liquidation of private village properties.